What's in a name? U.S, EU battle over 'feta' in trade talks

 But geographical indications (GIs), a 1,200-long list ranging from champagne to Parma ham, present a major headache.

-At the same time as euro zone leaders are ordering Greece to balance its budget and liberalize its product markets, EU trade negotiators are fighting to defend its signature cheese.
+At the same time as euro zone leaders are ordering Greece to balance its budget and liberalise its product markets, EU trade negotiators are fighting to defend its signature cheese.

 GIs are a cornerstone of EU agricultural and trade policy, designed to ensure that only products from a given region can carry a name.
 To the United States, it smacks of protectionism.